Job outlooks for Managers in health care

 An employment outlook has not been assigned to this occupation in this region due to low levels of employment.

-The employment outlook will be moderate for Managers in health care (NOC 30010) in the Thompson - Okanagan region for the 2024-2026 period.
+The employment outlook will be Limited for managers in health care (NOC 30010) in the Thompson - Okanagan region for the 2025-2027 period.

 The following factors contributed to this outlook: